Murciano207/SpookFinance-docs/getting-started/faq.md

 ### What is the development roadmap?

 We are working on putting together a more detailed roadmap.
-The [bronze release](https://github.com/balancer-labs/balancer-core/releases/tag/v1.0.0) of V1 Yogi went live on February 26, 2020.
+The of V1 Yogi went live on April 26th, 2021.

-The next step is V2 - set to launch in Q1 2021.
+The next step is V2 - set to launch in Q2 2021.
 It will be a quantum leap forward!
 We've vastly simplified the interfaces, rewritten the UI from scratch, improved gas efficiency and performance, and added significant new functionality.

 Yogi V2 is an open, flexible, generalized AMM launch platform, achieved primarily through decoupling token storage and accounting from pool price computation logic.
 This allows projects to create new kinds of pools optimized for particular tokens or use cases, without changing the core protocol.

 V2 also supports Asset Managers - contracts that can remove tokens from the vault for yield farming, staking, voting, etc. - and flash loans.

 At launch, we will have two kinds of pools - Weighted pools similar to V1 \(but with up to 16 tokens, vs 8 tokens on V1\), and Stable pools, which have price logic designed for stablecoins or other pegged assets.

-See [this article](https://medium.com/balancer-protocol/balancer-v2-generalizing-amms-16343c4563ff) for further details.

 ### Does Yogi Protocol charge any fees at the protocol layer?